expandrew/expandrew.github.io/_posts/2018-03-01-life-stack.md

 [personalcapital.com](https://www.talkable.com/x/0DdknM){:target="_blank"} (affiliate link, get $20)

-### **Coinbase**

-I started dabbling in cryptocurrency when Coinbase had that surge of popularity in the fall of 2017.
-It's just gambling right now.
-I believe in the promise of cryptocurrency as a new form of decentralized currency, but I'm not ready to "invest" more than I'm willing to lose.
-I also don't fuck with ICOs or "alt-coins."

 ### **Credit Karma**

 Just a way to keep track of my credit score.
 Supports Equifax and TransUnion.